 The Arkansas State Red Wolves just finished another outstanding season, winning 8 of the last 9 and claiming another Sun Belt Conference Championship, their fifth in six years.
 No win was bigger than the Red Wolves 31-13 win over the UCF Knights in the AutoNation Cure Bowl.
 The decisive victory came on a national stage, and gave Arkansas State their first bowl win under head coach Blake Anderson.
+The game was a popular event in the online casinos.
+The arrival of the bitcoin casinos have given a new life to the betting industry.
+However, the number of bitcoin casinos in the market may confuse you.
+Visit https://www.basketballinsiders.com/online-casinos/bitcoin/ to find the best bitcoin casinos in 2022.
 Continue reading “Film Breakdown - Arkansas State Offense Shows Off Creativity in Cure Bowl”

 This play is a great example of Mike DeBord using formations and personnel to create favorable matchups, putting his players in a great position to succeed.
 The two tight end set gave the Vols a lead blocker in both directions.
 Wolf especially deserves credit for his blocking on the edge, leading the way for Dobbs.